 We will send additional details as soon as possible and will continue our registration transfer and other policies as indicated previously, till 2022.

 Congress postponed, new dates 17-22 July 2022

-The ICE2020Helsinki Local Organizing Committee has decided to postpone the congress by one year, due to the global coronavirus situation.
-The new dates for the congress are 18-23 July 2021.
+The ICE2020Helsinki Local Organizing Committee has decided to postpone the congress by one more year, due to the global coronavirus situation.
+The new dates for the congress are 17-22 July 2022.

 Important points concerning the postponement: